Mirantis/blueprint-operator/docs/creating-a-release.md

 1. Open releases on the github page
 2. Create a pre-release which includes
   a.
 A tag for the latest commit on main.
-Use semantic versioning with a v. `vX.Y.Z`
+Use semantic versioning: `X.Y.Z`
   b.
 The auto generated changelog
   c.
 Check the pre-release box
   d.
 Publish the release